plinioseniore/capyknock/FIRSTRUN.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠙⠋⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 [*] Loading conf file...
-Enter the OTP code for plinio@IT2C: 185478
+Enter the OTP code for plinio@myserver: 185478
 Request to open port 22 on server 127.0.0.1 sent.....
 Failed to open port 22 on target 127.0.0.1.
 Retry or contact a system administrator.
-Enter the OTP code for plinio@IT2C:
+Enter the OTP code for plinio@myserver:
 ```

 In this case the port 22 is not open and will prompt to retry.